Australian musk ducks have the ability to call you a ‘bloody fool,’ research finds

 During his research he stumbled across a recording from the summer of 1987, which appeared to capture the male musk duck swearing repeatedly and mimicking the sound of a closing door.

 The moment was a “special rediscovery,” Cate said, explaining in an email to The Washington Post that find was “pure coincidence.”
-Cate contacted Peter J. Fullagar, the scientist who had recorded the talking bird, which was four-years-old at the time the audio file was created.
+Cate contacted Peter J. Fullagar, the scientist who had recorded the talking bird, which was 4 years old at the time the audio file was created.

-Their research, which was published in the Royal Society scientific journal on Monday, indicates that captive musk ducks appear to have the ability to imitate human speech.
+Their research, which was published Monday in the Royal Society scientific journal, indicates that captive musk ducks appear to have the ability to imitate human speech.
 In Ripper’s case, the phrase he was captured repeating sounded exactly like “you bloody fool.”

 Vocal learning among most animals is an advanced trait and relatively rare, although some groups such as songbirds and parrots have demonstrated their ability to learn words from humans.